Obituary of Andrew Greeley

 Andrew is survived by his wife of 50 years, Rita Greeley, his three children, Andrew Greeley of Los Angeles, CA, Margaret Dickens(Michael) of Denton, TX, and Michael Greeley of Tucson, his grandchildren Katherine, Christopher, Caroline, and Claire and his nephew, Bernard Shults of Fairport, New York.
 He was predeceased by his father, Andrew Thomas Greeley, by his mother, Agnes Greeley, both of Boynton Beach, Florida and his half-sister, Ellen Greeley of Buffalo, New York.

 There will be a visitation with Rosary at Bring’s Broadway Chapel on Thursday, January 2, 2020 from 5-7 p.m.
 A Mass will be held on Friday, January 3, 2020 at 9 a.m. at St. Francis de Sales Catholic Church (1375 S. Camino Seco).
 Burial with military honors will follow at the Arizona Veteran’s Memorial Cemetery (15950 N. Luckett Rd) followed by a reception at St. Francis de Sales Catholic Church at 1 pm.
-In lieu of flowers, donations can be made to the Alzheimer’s Association and the Hermitage Cat Shelter of Tucson, Arizona.To send flowers to the family of Andrew Greeley, please visit Tribute Store
+In lieu of flowers, donations can be made to the Alzheimer’s Association and the Hermitage Cat Shelter of Tucson, Arizona.To send flowers to the family or plant a tree in memory of Andrew Greeley, please visit Tribute Store